renfuuu/Game-Tech-12/Assignment-2/README.md

 #### Stil Need Implementation
 * Camera controls - not yet implemented, need to add an option for user to change his view
 * Game polishing - need to smooth out the interaction with the paddle and the paddle to the ball
-* Add extra credits - Background music, end condition, particles, user interface GUI
+* Add extra credits - End condition, particles, user interface GUI
-* Muting - mute all volume and sounds
+* Muting - mute volume and sounds specifically?

 #### C++ Classes Used
 * Application - Sets up scene, controls game logic